erwinbonsma/MusicGenerator/README.md

 In short, be careful in your use of custom instruments and be aware of how these are treated by the import script when composing songs in PICO-8 for the Gamebuino.
 Having said that, you can use them.
-My Gamebuino [Music demo] contains several songs that made extensive use of custom instruments, and with some manual post-processing, the resulting tracks are amongst the best in humble opinion.
+My Gamebuino [Music demo] contains several songs that made extensive use of custom instruments, and with some manual post-processing, the resulting tracks are amongst the best.

 ### Post-processing